My 4 Favorite Sonoma County Redwood Elopement Locations

 It’s having easy access to beautiful redwood forest locations like this that makes me so thankful to live in Sonoma County.
 Falling in love with them yourself?
 I’d love to be your unofficial tour guide and show you around my favorite nooks!
 Get in touch with me and let’s start planning your epic redwoods experience.

-Download the guide
+Download your timeline guide

 Enter your email below so I can send this Elopement Timeline Guide straight to your inbox.
 Cheering you on!